 Deinonychus appeared in this classic documentary hosted by Superman star Christopher Reeve.

-This scene absolutely terrified me when I was younger.
+The scene absolutely terrified me when I was younger.
 It was the way we saw the Deinonychus’s suddenly spring out of nowhere.
 I always remember the image of that Deinonychus head appearing over the branch snarling at its prey.
-With its bright red eyes amidst the black night it looks like a Demon!
+With its bright red eyes amidst the black night, it looked more like a Demon!

-Its a fabulous scene and its just such a shame that Phil Tippet, its animator came to prominence just as stop motion was about to more or less be rendered obsolete, certainly as a mainstream special effect.
+It’s just a shame that Phil Tippet, the animator of this sequence came to prominence just as stop motion was about to more or less be rendered obsolete as a mainstream special effect.
 If only he had come about 20 or so years earlier I think he would be one of the most celebrated Special effects guru’s of all time like Ray Harryahusen or Stan Winston.

-This card series was released in 1988 and revolved around Dinosaurs being brought forward in time due to an experiment gone wrong and chaos ensuing.
+This card series was released in 1988 and revolved around Dinosaurs being brought forward in time due to an experiment gone wrong.
 The Dinosaurs were often portrayed as being larger and far more vicious than their real life counterparts.
 The series was tremendous fun and Tim Burton in the early 90’s even sought to make a film adaptation.
-Sadly however the success of Jurassic Park convinced him to make a film based on Mars Attacks an earlier card series made by the same company instead.
+Sadly however the success of Jurassic Park convinced him to make a film based on Mars Attacks, an earlier card series made by the same company instead.
 Not that Mars Attacks isn’t an all time classic film of course, but I would have loved to have seen a film version of this.

 Deinonychus appeared in some cards from this series such as the one involving people trapped in the basement.
-This is one of my favourite’s, even by the standards of this series its quite brutal as we see children and even infants cornered by the ravenous Deinonychus’s.
+This is one of my favourite cards.
+Even by the standards of this series its quite brutal as we see children and even infants cornered by the ravenous Deinonychus’s.

-The back of the card is a note from the people in the basement that is smeared in their blood, indicating that none of them escaped the Deinonychus’s.
+The back of the card is a note from the people in the basement smeared in their blood, indicating that none of them escaped the Deinonychus’s.

-Now in all fairness the Raptors in Primeval are never completely identified as Deinonychus’s on screen, however not only are they about the size of Deinonychus’s, but they are specifically identified as Deinonychus on the ITV website.
+Now in all fairness the Raptors in Primeval are never completely identified as Deinonychus’s on screen.
+Still not only are they about the size of Deinonychus’s, but they are specifically identified as Deinonychus on the ITV website.

 These guys appear frequently throughout the series.
 They are the focus of a few episodes and are shown to play quite an important role in the overall story of the show.
-They kill the main villain of the first three series, Helen Cutter.
+For instance they kill the main villain of the first three series, Helen Cutter.

-Indeed a lot of episodes show them taking on surprisingly but unintentionally heroic roles with another example being in Series 5 Episode 3 where a Deinonychus kills Henry the psychotic husband of Emily just as he is about to murder Emily.
+A lot of episodes ironically show the Raptors taking on surprisingly, but unintentionally heroic roles.
+With another example being in Series 5 Episode 3 where a Deinonychus kills Henry the psychotic husband of Emily just as he is about to murder Emily.

-I just loved the Primeval Raptors.
-I liked their design most of all.
+Another reason these Raptors stand out is their design.
 Normally a lot of people don’t like the idea of feathered Dinosaurs, hence why we don’t see them in popular culture as much.
 To be fair when when we see a Deinonychus that looks like this

 However I think the producers of Primeval found a nice balance by giving it a kind of feathery coating which allowed it to look more like a weird cross between a reptile and a bird.

 Deinonychus appeared in both this novel and its film adaptation.
-This novel by John Bronson which revolved around Dinosaurs being cloned actually was published about 6 years before Jurassic Park!
-Sadly however the film whilst fun is nowhere near the quality of the Jurassic Park film and thus not surprisingly this novel is completely overlooked.
+This novel by John Bronson which revolved around Dinosaurs being cloned actually was published about 6 years before Jurassic Park.
+Sadly however the film whilst fun, is nowhere near the quality of the Jurassic Park film and not surprisingly this novel is completely overlooked.
 I myself sadly have not had a chance to read it yet.